MadsBornebusch/PlantFriends/README.md

 # Settings

-The WiFi, ThingSpeak and MQTT settings can be configured via a web interface:
+The WiFi, Blynk and MQTT settings can be configured via a web interface:

 ![](img/plant_settings.png)

-If you do not want to use ThingSpeak simply leave the `ThingSpeak API key` field empty.
+If you do not want to use Blynk simply leave the `Blynk Auth token` field empty.
 Similarly the MQTT can be disabled by leaving the `MQTT base topic` empty.

 At first boot the module will turn on a hotspot with the SSID: `PlantFriends` and password: `plantsarecool`.